In2ItChicago/In2ItChicago/readme.md

 On Linux, you'll probably want to move the extracted Robo 3T folder to `/opt/your-extracted-folder-name` and run `sudo ln -s /opt/your-extracted-folder-name/bin/robo3t /usr/local/bin/robo3t`.
 Then you can run `robo3t` from the command line.

-### Running scrapers
+When the program is finished running, go to your Robo 3T instance, right click on the "event" collection, and click "View Documents".
+The screen should populate with data.

+### Setting up the code to run locally
-`cd` into the ClipboardApp repository.
+For debugging, you'll want to run some or all of the code locally instead of inside Docker.
+To set up the dependencies, `cd` into the ClipboardApp repository.
 If you're using Anaconda, open up an Anaconda terminal and run `conda install --file anaconda-requirements-conda.txt` and `pip install -r anaconda-requirements-pip.txt`.
 Otherwise, run `pip3 install -r requirements.txt`.
 Use `pip` instead of `pip3` if Python 3 is your default Python version.
-Now, run `python3 runner.py`.
-You should see data being sent to the output window.
-When the program is finished running, go to your Robo 3T instance, right click on the "event" collection, and click "View Documents".
-The screen should populate with data.
+On Windows, you'll need to have Visual Studio installed if you don't already because Scrapy has a dependency to Visual Studio's C++ compiler.
+You can use the shell script `up-db-and-client.sh` to run the database and database client inside of docker, allowing you to run the data engine locally instead of inside Docker.
+`up-db-only.sh` only runs the database inside Docker, allowing you to run the data engine and database client locally.
+These scripts are just shortcuts for running specific `docker-compose up` commands.
+When running the data engine and the database client locally, you'll need to configure your IDE to pass `--local-dbclient` as an argument to `runner.py`.
+This tells the data engine to look for the client running on `localhost` instead of at its Docker url.

-For development, you'll want to open the `data_engine` folder in an IDE or text editor of your choice.
-Any editor should work as long as the `data_engine` folder is set as the base folder for the project.
+IMPORTANT: When running the data engine or the database client from an IDE or text editor, you must have the `data_engine` folder or the `clipboard_db_client` folder set as the base project folder.
-This is important because the imports will not work if the base folder for the project is different.
+Opening the entire clipboard app folder will not work because of how Python looks for files to import.

 ## Development Guide
 Our current development tasks and bugs are kept in the issues list [here](https://github.com/ClipboardProject/ClipboardApp/issues).